-E&E expenditures in YTD 2023 increased by approximately \$8.69 million compared to YTD 2022.
+E&E expenditures in YTD 2023 increased by approximately \$10.58 million compared to YTD 2022.

-E&E expenditures in Colombia increased by \$10.59 million in YTD 2023 compared to YTD 2022 as work continued to advance the FS and EIA, with FS activities in YTD 2023 including completing the second-phase infill drilling program, comprising a total of 44,889.75 metres in 233 diamond drill holes.
+E&E expenditures in Colombia increased by \$12.46 million in YTD 2023 compared to YTD 2022 as work continued to advance the FS and EIA, with FS activities in YTD 2023 including completing the second-phase infill drilling program, comprising a total of 44,889.75 metres in 233 diamond drill holes.
 In YTD 2022, activity decreased in Colombia after substantially completing the PFS in Q4 2021 and did not ramp up again until Q2 2022 with the commencement of the FS.

-In YTD 2023, no significant E&E expenditures were incurred on Perseverance as the project is on hold, whereas \$2.11 million was incurred in YTD 2022 to continue the exploration drilling program.
+In YTD 2023, no significant E&E expenditures were incurred on the Perseverance project as the exploration program is on hold, whereas \$2.18 million was incurred in YTD 2022 to continue exploration drilling.